aheschl1/ClasSegPipeline/README.md

 NEW: Configs can now be either JSON or YAML.
 The default for new datasets is YAML.

-Windows is not compatible currently because of path things.
-This will be fixed eventually, but Linux > Windows.
+Windows compatibility is not guaranteed.
+If you have issues, please submit a pull request.
+Agnostic setup is in progress.
 # Default Supported Data Types
 1) Natural images (PNG, JPG, ....) grayscale and RGB
 2) Medical images (Dicom, NIfTI) 2d and 3d